-4.1 Do nothing: Without the training Norfolk's practitioners would not have the opportunity to learn, reflect on current practice and access practice tools/ resources to use to understand intersectionality and guard against the adultification of children and young people.
+- 4.1 Do nothing: Without the conference Norfolk's practitioners would not have an equivalent opportunity, in a multi-agency setting, to learn, reflect on current practice and access practice tools/ resources to use to understand serious violence affecting young people in a multi-agency setting. - 5.
+Strategic aims/objective supported: - 5.1 The conference will directly benefit the following aspects of the Police, Crime and Community Safety Plan, which came into action at the end of March 2022: - a.

-5. Strategic aims/objective supported:

-5.1 The training will directly benefit the following aspects of the Police, Crime and Community Safety Plan, which came into action at the end of March 2022:

-- a.
 Pillar 4: Prevent Offending - i.
 Work in partnership to safeguard vulnerable adults and children. - ii.
 Strengthen early intervention and preventative approaches to crime in the county and reduce first time entrants into criminal justice. - b.
 Pillar 6: Safer and Stronger Communities - i.
-Working with partners and communities to prevent crime and harm. - 5.2 Furthermore, the training directly contributes to the following long-term outcome from the Safer Norfolk Plan: - Reducing the threat of criminal exploitation: - People most at risk of criminal exploitation in Norfolk are identified and supported as early as possible - Victims of exploitation are made to feel safe - People are prevented from being drawn into Criminal exploitation and terrorism - Safeguarding Communities from Abuse and Serious Violence - Reduce overall victimisation, risk, harm, perpetration and re-offending for: rape and sexual offences, domestic abuse and serious violence - 5.3 This training contributes to the achievement of the Government's Serious Violence Duty.
+Working with partners and communities to prevent crime and harm. - 5.2 Furthermore, the training directly contributes to the following long-term outcome from the Safer Norfolk Plan: - Reducing the threat of criminal exploitation: - People most at risk of criminal exploitation in Norfolk are identified and supported as early as possible - Victims of exploitation are made to feel safe - People are prevented from being drawn into Criminal exploitation and terrorism - Safequarding Communities from Abuse and Serious Violence - Reduce overall victimisation, risk, harm, perpetration and re-offending for: rape and sexual offences, domestic abuse and serious violence - 5.3 This training contributes to the achievement of the Government's Serious Violence Duty.
 The Serious Violence Duty encourages a Public Health approach, identifying and responds to risk and protective factors for Serious Violence. - 5.4 This intervention contributes to a range of national strategies, including: - a.
 Serious Violence Strategy - b.
-Beating Crime Plan - c.
+Beating Crime Plan

+- c.
 Anti-social Behaviour Action Plan - d.
 Tackling Violence Against Women and Girls Strategy - 6.
-Financial and other resource implications: - 6.1 To deliver the training, the OPCCN will grant fund ListenUp £4,800 for the financial year 2024/25 funded by the Home Office Serious Violence Funding.
+Financial and other resource implications: - 6.1 To deliver the training, the OPCCN will grant fund Norfolk County Council £7,500 for the financial year 2024/25 funded by the Home Office Serious Violence Funding. - 7.
+Carbon Emissions and Other Environmental Implications: